Frontpoint vs Lifeshield

 Update: Frontpoint now has monthly contracting and has dropped its Protection plan.
 ADT has purchased Lifeshield and it is now called Blue by ADT.

 Lifeshield is a lesser-known but still popular security company founded by Louis Stilp.
 Stilp was frustrated when he couldn’t find a security system that wasn’t hard-wired, so he decided to make one himself.
-Today, Lifeshield is the only security company that offers four layers of backup protection— landline, cellular, Wi-Fi, and battery.
+Lifeshield is the only security company offering four layers of backup protection— landline, cellular, Wi-Fi, and battery.
 Pretty impressive.
 But how do Frontpoint and Lifeshield stack up to each other?

-In this review, I’ll compare Frontpoint and Lifeshield’s system components, installation processes, professional monitoring options, customer support, and mobile apps.
+In this comparison, I’ll compare Frontpoint and Lifeshield’s system components, installation processes, professional monitoring options, customer support, and mobile apps.
 Let’s jump in and see who comes out on top!

 I know you’re reading this review to find out if Lifeshield or Frontpoint is better, but they do have stuff in common like: